optimatorlab/veroviz/docs/install.rst

 Apply for ORS API key
 ---------------------

 OpenRouteService (ORS) is currently the suggested data provider for VeRoViz.
 It uses data from OpenStreetMaps.
 ORS offers a free API key with a generous daily query limit.
-ORS also provides an open-source engine that can be installed locally, which VeRoViz now supports (as of version 0.4.0, in April, 2020).
+ORS also provides an open-source engine that can be installed locally, which VeRoViz now supports (as of version 0.4.0, in May, 2020).

 Register for a free ORS API key here: https://openrouteservice.org/dev/#/signup.